sandyol55/Ropey-Cam/README.md

 may also want to choose a full uncropped sensor mode.
 The choice is yours. e.g. for a V3 camera mode 0 or perhaps 1 might be a good choice.

-Run Ropey-Cam and point a browser at <mac.hin.e.ip:8000>
+Run Ropey-Cam and from another computer point a browser at <mac.hin.e.ip:8000>
+where mac.hin.e.ip is the IP address of the computer running Ropey-Cam.py You should get a live stream from the camera.

-(Or for a local check, on the same machine point a browser at 127.0.0.0:8000)  Or even both.
+(Or for a local check, on the computer running Ropey-Cam.py point a browser at 127.0.0.0:8000)

-You should get a live stream from the camera.
+Or even do both, to get a stream on the local and the remote computers.

 In the background R-C is monitoring for motion in the video stream.